RocketChat/docs-old/4. User Guides/Messaging/README.md

-# Editing Messages
+# Messaging

 Rocket.Chat provides several features for composing messages and for editing them after they have been sent.

 ## Composing messages